 Fast Retailing’s CEO Tadashi Yanai once declared Uniqlo is a “digital consumer retail company.”
 That sentence alone sums up the genius of the Uniqlo model, shedding light on how it set itself up for surviving the pandemic.
 Look how far down the description Yanai places “retail.”
 Not only do consumers come ahead in the brand’s estimation of what it does, but digital is given the prime position.

-With these calculated moves, Fast Retailing emerged relatively unscathed with ecommerce sales in Japan surged 48% for the quarter ending November 30, while more traditional retailers faced with high operating costs were forced to permanently close locations.
+With these calculated moves, Fast Retailing emerged relatively unscathed with ecommerce sales in Japan surging 48% for the quarter ending November 30, while more traditional retailers faced with high operating costs were forced to permanently close locations.

 Technical apparel